Yamaha OX99-11: Background

-The OX99-11 project was a collaboration between Yamaha and International Automotive Design (IAD), but the budget disagreements between the two parties let the project handed over to the Yamaha's subsidiary, Ypsilon Technology.
-It was aimed to bring the Formula One technology to the road.
+The OX99-11 project was a collaboration between Yamaha and International Automotive Design (IAD), but budget disagreements between the two parties led the project to be handed to Yamaha's subsidiary, Ypsilon Technology.
+It was aimed to bring Formula One technology to the road.

 Design and technical

-The OX99-11 was built on the carbon fiber monocoque chassis with the hand-beaten aluminium panels for the bodywork, including the central driver's and a passenger seat positioned behind.
+The OX99-11 was built on a carbon fiber monocoque chassis with hand-beaten aluminium panels for the bodywork, including the central driver's and a passenger seat positioned behind.

-The OX99-11 was powered by the 3.5L V12 engine derived from the Yamaha's Formula One engine detuned into 400 hp @ 10,000 rpm, longitudinally mounted with a 6-speed manual transmission for road use.
+The OX99-11 was powered by a 3.5L V12 engine derived from Yamaha's Formula One engine detuned to 400 hp @ 10,000 rpm, longitudinally mounted with a 6-speed manual transmission.

 Cancellation and demise

-However, the global economic recession of the early 1990s led significant challenge of the project.
-High costs of the building ($800,000 to $1,000,000) had initially took six months to build and delays resulting financial struggles.
-With an incredibly ambitious F1 derived V12 powerplant essentially build for a supercar with an unexceptional price for the market, thus led the cancellation of the project.
+The global economic recession of the early 1990s led to significant challenges to the project.
+High costs ($800,000 to $1,000,000 per unit) a six month build time resulted in delays and financial struggles, and finally the cancellation of the project.

-One of the known prototype was located at Iwata, Shizouka at the Yamaha Motor Company's Communication Plaza while the other two was handed by the private collector.
+One of the known prototypes was located at Iwata, Shizouka at Yamaha Motor Company's Communication Plaza while the other two are in private hands.